-'Wonders of China' falls under a Physical Level 1 category.
+'Grand Tour of China' falls under a Physical Level 1 category.
 This indicates a level of fitness that allows you to comfortably remain on your feet with occasional rests.
 Expect to effortlessly navigate boarding and disembarking from various modes of transport, including coaches and trains.
 You'll be walking around remarkable sites and ascending steps to capture those aweinspiring views!

-- Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces. - On the Great Wall of China in Beijing, some of the walking will be at an incline - On the Yangtze River Cruise and the day trips arranged from onboard, you will be required to get on and off boats without assistance
+- Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces. - On the Great Wall of China in Beijing, some of the walking will be at an incline On the Yangtze River Cruise, the Li River Cruise, on Erhai Lake and on the West Lake you will be required to get on and off the boats without assistance.

 Our National Escort is dedicated to providing a high level of service and support throughout your journey.
 However, their primary role is to manage the daily aspects of the tour.
 They are unable to offer extensive personal physical assistance.
-We kindly ask our travellers to be prepared for the physical aspects of the tour to ensure a comfortable and enjoyable experience for everyone.
+We kindly ask our travelers to be prepared for the physical aspects of the tour to ensure a comfortable and enjoyable experience for everyone.